cavo789/getjoomla/README.md

 * When the `joomla.zip` file already exists in the root folder, no zip will be downloaded again (principle of caching)
 * ...

-This GetJoomla script has been written by BestProject [https://github.com/bestproject/getjoomla.php](https://github.com/bestproject/getjoomla.php) and translated in French by [Yann Gomiero](https://github.com/YGomiero).
-Maintained during years by [Robert Gastaud](https://www.robertg-conseil.fr/) and refactored by [Christophe Avonture](https://github.com/cavo789)
+This GetJoomla script has been written by BestProject [https://github.com/bestproject/getjoomla.php](https://github.com/bestproject/getjoomla.php) and translated in French by [Yann Gomiero](https://github.com/YGomiero) and refactored by [Christophe Avonture](https://github.com/cavo789)

 ### How to use